railsuser2014/openobject-doc-book-en/source/book/7/7_18_Process/index.rst

 Confirm quotation SO001 by clicking on the icon of a person beside the maroon-coloured transition that takes the document from quotation to order.
-Then click the *Confirm* button.
+Then click the :guilabel:`Confirm` button.
 The process automatically moves on to the next state and updates its references to some new delivery reservations that you've just created (see the third tab, *History*, for a reference to the Packing List PACK13).